MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DigitalConstructionWorksInsights.md

 ### OData.Feed

-We leverage the following default settings when using [OData.Feed](odatafeed.md):
+We use the following default settings when using [OData.Feed](odatafeed.md):

 Implementation = "2.0", MoreColumns = true, ODataVersion = 4